karayabin/universe-snapshot/universe/Ling/Light_UserData/doc/api/Ling/Light_UserData/Service/LightUserDataService/getResourceInfoByResourceIdentifier.md

 Throws an exception if the file is private and the user calling the file is not the owner.

-The info array is a resource row, with the additional fields added to it:
+The info array contains the following:

-- abs_path: absolute path to the file
+- abs_path: string, absolute path to the file
-- rel_path: relative path to the file (from the user directory).
+- rel_path: string, relative path to the file (from the user directory)
-- user_identifier: the user identifier
+- is_private: bool, whether the file is private
-- original_url: string|false.
+- original_url: string|null.
 The url to the original file (which might be saved, or not, depending on the configuration).
-     If no original url was saved, then false is returned.
+     If no original url was saved, then false is returned
+- date_creation: string, the mysql datetime when the file was first registered in the system.
+Not available in the virtual machine (at least for now).
+- date_last_update: string, the mysql datetime when the file was last updated in the system.
+Not available in the virtual machine (at least for now).

+Also, if the addExtraInfo option (see below) is set to true, the following extra information is returned:
+- tags: array, the tag names bound to the resource

+Personal note: I didnt' include the date_creation and date_last_update info from the virtual machine because I was lazy and I didn't think that was essential: my vision is to provide those information in the file manager gui, which does not use the vm.
+We will see how this evolves in the future, and if the vm does need this info.

 The available options are:
 - addExtraInfo: bool=false.
-If true, the following entries are added to the returned array:
+If true, adds meta information to the returned array (see notes above).
-     - tags: array of tag names bound to that resource
 - original: bool=false.
 If true, the file paths (absolute and relative) reference the original image rather than the processed one.
      Note: the original image is kept only depending on the plugin configuration.
+- vm: bool=false.
+Whether to get the information from the virtual machine.
+- onFileNotExistThrowEx: bool=true.
+If the file does not exist in the file system, by default an exception is thrown.
+     To prevent the throwing of the exception, we can set this flag to false.
+The abs_path property will then be set to false.